VictorsGarden/snake-game/readme.txt

 		(!!!
 MOST IMPORTANT LOGIC !!!)
 		if X-Coordinate of current body part and X-Coordinate of previous body part are same then check
-			if previous body part Y-Coordinate are bigger then Y-Coordinate of current body-part then current body-part direction is DOWN
+			if previous body part's Y-Coordinate are bigger then current then current body-part direction is DOWN
-			if previous body part Y-Coordinate are smaller then Y-Coordinate of current body-part then current body-part direction is UP
+			if previous body part's Y-Coordinate are smaller then current then current body-part direction is UP

 		if Y-Coordinate of current body part and Y-Coordinate of previous body part are same then check
-			if previous body part X-Coordinate are bigger then X-Coordinate of current body-part then current body-part direction is RIGHT
+			if previous body part's X-Coordinate are bigger then current then current body-part direction is RIGHT
-			if previous body part X-Coordinate are smaller then X-Coordinate of current body-part then current body-part direction is LEFT
+			if previous body part's X-Coordinate are smaller then current then current body-part direction is LEFT

 3. EATING